Robert A. Filback

 Filback has previously served as a lecturer in USC’s American Language Institute and as a Research Assistant in USC’s Center for Religion and Civic Culture.
 Prior to coming to USC, he spent ten years as a practitioner, trainer, and director in a non-profit in the field of TESOL and intercultural communication.
 He has lived in Germany, Hungary, and Romania and has done short-term work in Egypt, Japan, Kazakhstan, Korea, Kyrgyzstan, Morocco, Russia, Taiwan, Turkey, Ukraine, and Uzbekistan.
 Dr. Filback holds a Ph.D. in International and Intercultural Education from USC where his dissertation on transformative learning and community organizing received nomination for Best Dissertation Award in the School of Education.
 He also received his master’s degree in TESOL from USC where he worked with Dr. Stephen Krashen and the late Dr. David Eskey.
 He earned his B.S. in Chemistry with a minor in Religion from George Fox University in Oregon.

-- Study on international student student success in a Master of Arts TESOL program
+- Survey study of international student student success in a Master of Arts TESOL program

-- Member of design team and current Co-Chair, Global Executive Ed.D.
+- Member of design team and Co-Chair, Global Executive Ed.D.